Introduction to Hierarchical Clustering

 1. Agglomerative Clustering

-- To start with, we consider each point/element here weight as clusters and keep on merging the similar points/elements to form a new cluster at the new level until we are left with the single cluster is a bottom-up approach.
+- First, we consider each point/element here weight as a cluster and keep merging the similar points/elements to form a new cluster at the new level until we are left with a single cluster is a bottom-up approach.

 - Single linkage and complete linkage are two popular examples of agglomerative clustering.
 Other than that, Average linkage and Centroid linkage.
 In a single linkage, we merge in each step the two clusters, whose two closest members have the smallest distance.
 In complete linkage, we merge in the smallest distance members, which provide the smallest maximum pairwise distance.

-- Proximity matrix, It’s the core for performing hierarchical clustering, which gives the distance between each of the points.
+- The proximity matrix is the core for performing hierarchical clustering, which gives the distance between each point.

-- Let us make a proximity matrix for our data given in the table; since we calculate the distance between each of the points with other points, it will be an asymmetric matrix of shape n × n, in our case 5 × 5 matrices.
+- Let us make a proximity matrix for our data given in the table; since we calculate the distance between each point with other points, it will be an asymmetric matrix of shape n × n, in our case 5 × 5 matrices.

 A popular method for distance calculations are: